collazo6/deep-reinforcement-agent/README.md

 </div>

 ## Results
 In the `saved_files` directory, I have included the saved model weights and learning curve plot for the most succesful agent.
-This agent was able to solve the environment within 292 episodes utilizing a Deep Q Network algorithm for action predictions.
+This agent, which you can see operating in the GIF above, was able to solve the environment within 292 episodes utilizing a Deep Q Network algorithm for action predictions.
+A local and target network were utilized in order to stabilize the training process.

 <div align="center">
   <img width="680" height="500" img src="saved_files/scores_mavg_qn_292.png">